josephMG/josephMG.github.io/astro/src/content/post/Blockchain-fullstack-structure-Part-4-Next-js/index.md

 category: "Web3"
 ---

 Alright, the series of articles goes to frontend part.
 I post an article related to Blockchain with React.js and Next.js.
-If you haven't seen my previous posts {% post_link Blockchain-fullstack-structure-Part-1-Introduction "Part 1 Introduction" %}, {% post_link Blockchain-fullstack-structure-Part-2-Hardhat "Part 2 Hardhat" %}, and {% post_link Blockchain-fullstack-structure-Part-3-Golang-Gin "Part 3 Golang Gin" %}, please read them first.
+If you haven't seen my previous posts [Part 1 Introduction](./Blockchain-fullstack-structure-Part-1-Introduction), [Part 2 Hardhat](./Blockchain-fullstack-structure-Part-2-Hardhat), and [Part 3 Golang Gin](./Blockchain-fullstack-structure-Part-3-Golang-Gin), please read them first.

 In this article, I demonstrate how to use React.js (Next.js) to interact with smart contract by Golang Gin API and hardhat RPC URL, and implement a simple Sign-in with Ethereum (SIWE) authentication and `setGreeting` to Solidity.